- Schools and Centers

 E.W.
 Scripps School of Journalism

-Master of Arts in Media Arts and Studies through the School of Media Arts and Studies
+Master of Arts in Media Arts and Studies through the School of Media Arts & Studies.

 Contact: Roger Cooper, Graduate Director